skillrepos/aia-day0/LOCAL_SETUP.md

 # Instructions for setting up a local environment to run labs in place of GitHub Codespace

-## NOTE: GitHub Codespaces - as detailed in the README.md file - are the preferred and recommended environment to run the labs in.
+### NOTE: GitHub Codespaces - as detailed in the README.md file - are the preferred and recommended environment to run the labs in.
 Use this alternative only if you can't use the Codespace option for some reason. ##

+<br><br>

 These instructions will guide you through configuring a local environment that you can use to do the labs.